iknight83/heartfelt-check-in-main-5zip-1/replit.md

 Existing users with active subscriptions or trials skip onboarding automatically:

 1. **Access Check on Index**: Index.tsx checks both `termsAcceptedAt` AND subscription/trial status
-2. **Subscription Hook Reactivity**: `useSubscription` polls for user ID changes and refreshes subscription status
+2. **Subscription Hook Reactivity**: `useSubscription` accepts userId parameter and refreshes subscription status
-3. **Backend as Source of Truth**: Subscription check calls backend `/api/paystack/subscription/:userId`
+3. **Backend as Source of Truth**: Subscription/trial check calls backend `/api/paystack/subscription/:userId`
-4. **Trial = Active Access**: Users on active free trial are treated as having access
+4. **Trial = Active Access**: Users on active free trial are treated as having access (backend returns `hasActiveAccess=true`)
+5. **No Auto-Trial Creation**: Trials are only created when user explicitly starts one via paywall; no client-side fallback
-5. **Auto-Complete Onboarding**: If user has active access but no termsAcceptedAt, it's set automatically
+6. **Auto-Complete Onboarding**: If user has active access but no termsAcceptedAt, it's set automatically
-6. **Redirect to Journal**: Users with active subscription OR active trial go directly to /home
+7. **Redirect to Journal**: Users with active subscription OR active trial go directly to /home

 ## External Dependencies